 Jordyn Anderson, PsyD: Dr. Anderson earned her Psy.D. in Clinical Psychology from Chestnut Hill College, completed and internship in Rehabilitation Medicine at Mount Sinai, and completed her fellowship in clinical neuropsychology focusing on clinical health psychology at Mount Sinai.
 She specializes in behavioral health interventions.
 Her current clinical work and research focuses on wellness in persons with multiple sclerosis.

 Clinical Research Coordinators

-Robin Graney graduated from Mount Holyoke College in 2018 (Major: Neuroscience).
+Robin Graney graduated from Mount Holyoke College (Major: Neuroscience).

-Emily Dvorak earned a B.S. in Neuroscience and Psychology from the University of Pittsburgh.
+Emily Dvorak graduated from University of Pittsburgh (Major: Neuroscience and Psychology).
 She is a Ph.D. student at Teachers College, Columbia University, and currently examining contributions of language to memory in persons with MS.

 Rachel B. Brandstadter, MD